nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Event Time period

-Currently, Events only have a start datetime and does not have an ending datetime.
-In v1.5, Events will be revamped to include have an additional ending datetime.
-This will allow Events to occupy a period of time instead of a specific date and time.
+Currently, Events only have a start datetime and do not have an end datetime.
+In v1.5, Events will be revamped to include an end datetime.
+This will allow Events to occupy a period of time instead of only a specific date and time.
 More details of the revamp will be made available in v1.5 Patch notes when it is released.

 ### Detect clashes in schedule

-Currently, Participants can be enrolled to infinite number of Events regardless of whether there are schedule clashes.
+Currently, Participants can be enrolled into an infinite number of Events regardless of whether doing so would result in a clash in schedule.
 Enrolling Participants would require users to be aware of possible clashes.
 With the implementation of Event Time period, updates will also include a mechanism to check for schedule clashes in v1.5.
-This will reduce the hassle for users to check for possible schedule clashes.
+This will reduce the hassle for users to check for possible schedule clashes manually when enrolling a participant.

 --------------------------------------------------------------------------------------------------------------------